-PS 269K, Brooklyn, NY
+PS 269K, Exterior Masonry, Brooklyn, New York

 PS 269 in Brooklyn is an Art Deco-inspired facility originally constructed in 1950, with architectural elements that honor its influence including continuous vertical bays at entrances and fire stairs, limestone surrounds, and brick walls stripped of ornament.